 If programs are not filled by the "Early Bird" deadline, applications received before the November 30th "Final" deadline will be accepted.
 Students who apply will be invited to meet with members of the Study Abroad Liason Committee to discuss their application and plans for study abroad.
-The Vice President for Advising will notify students in writing regarding selection standings.
-For questions or application materials, contact the Vice President of Advising by phone at 712-274-5030.
-Information about the Study Abroad Program can be found at morningside.edu/academics/studyabroad.cfm.
+The Associate Dean of Advising will notify students in writing regarding selection standings.
+For questions or application materials, contact the Associate Dean of Advising by phone at 712-274-5034.
+Information about the Study Abroad Program can be found at morningside.edu/academics/study-abroad.